 With proper care and responsible use (e.g., no opening beer bottles with your teeth, please) veneers can often last 10-15 years.
 In that time, the veneers will resist staining better than natural enamel, and protect the teeth from damage and wear and tear.

 It’s true that veneers are not reversible, but very few patients regret getting them.
 When your dentist notices they are starting to loose their strength, your veneers may need to be maintained or replaced.

 Myth 5 – You can only get a full set of veneers.

 While many patients choose to transform a full arch of the teeth that show when you smile, it is not necessary.
 One or two veneers may be the right choice for you if you have a single tooth that has been stained by tetracycline or an injury, or have teeth that are misshapen and stand out from the rest.

 Contact Us to Learn More About Porcelain Veneers in Denver, CO!

 Porcelain veneers are one of the most popular options in cosmetic dentistry today because they provide amazing results.
 With advances in imaging technology, we can show you your projected results before the veneers are even crafted.
 Ultimately, they give patients the freedom to design their own dream smile and make it a reality.

-Visit us and we’ll give you a no-risk consultation with one of our skilled cosmetic dentists in our Denver, CO or Lone Tree, CO dental offices.
+Visit us and we’ll give you a no-risk consultation in our Denver, CO or Lone Tree, CO dental offices.
 Call Metropolitan Dental Care at 303-534-2626 to make an appointment!